-GMO's must not be ordered, received or used on site unless registered with the university GMO officer.
-Work (including culture, manipulation, processing and destruction) will only be carried out after prior assessment of the hazards associated with it and ensuring that suitable facilities, local procedures and organizational arrangements are in place, which will reduce risk to low or effectively zero.
-A genetic modification (GM) risk assessment is required by law for the use or possession of any genetically-modified organisms.
+GMOs must not be ordered, received or used on site unless registered with the University GMO Officer.
+Work (including culture, manipulation, processing and destruction) will only be carried out after prior assessment of the associated hazards and ensuring that suitable facilities, local procedures and organisational arrangements are in place, which will reduce risk to low or effectively zero.

-Work may only be carried out by trained competent workers and must be adequately supervised.
+Work may only be carried out by trained competent workers with adequate supervision and may not commence without: